DardelHMB/wiiuerrorinfo/docs/home.md

 This error code is usually caused when the Wii U cannot boot the Wii U menu.
 In other words, a **CBHC brick.**
 Lucky for you, this is extremely easy to fix now!

+Before starting the below guide please note this error is also quite generic, it can occur for a variety of reasons, however UDPIH is still useful to dump your logs to find out what's happening in this case.

 What you need:
 - A Raspberry Pi Pico/Zero OR a hackable Nintendo Switch
 - A USB C-A cable if using a Switch